Make a Festive DIY Bat Garland

-Cut store-bought patterned paper straws into small pieces and string them through the middles to form a fun and festive banner.
-String a second strand of foam pieces in traditional shapes (think bats or pumpkins) to finish off this adorable decor piece.
+This festive holiday garland will dress up your Halloween mantel decor with a few inexpensive materials.
+Cut store-bought patterned paper straws into small pieces and string them through the middles to form a fun and festive banner, then string a second strand of foam bats to finish off this adorable Halloween craft idea.
 This piece is best for indoor decorating but can be hung outdoors on dry days.

 - Paper straws

 - Felt bats

 - Foam balls or felt pom-poms